 OAKCLIFF BED AND BREAKFAST

-A CLASSIC GREEK REVIVAL HOTEL LOCATED IN Halfmoon, NY
+A CLASSIC GREEK REVIVAL HOTEL/Inn, BED and BREAKFAST LOCATED On the ERIE Canal In Halfmoon, NY

 In the Historic Village of Crescent

-A WATERFRONT PROPERTY, With The Best View of the Erie Canal
+A WATERFRONT PROPERTY, Kn0wn to be The Best View of the Erie Canal

 (Southern Saratoga County)